 - Presentation is still of high quality, allowing the books to fetch good prices at sale.

-- Books don’t lay flat on table when opened due to gluing of cover to the spine of the book block.
+- Books don’t lay flat on the table when opened due to gluing of cover to the spine of the book block.

 - The inferior paper-based cover also means that perfect bound books are less durable than hardcover books.